Getting around Melbourne city

 This was the one free day I had no plans but to just roam around Melbourne and just live like a local.
 With one of the largest tram network in the world, it’s easy to jump on and off places as it’s overground and you can look out the window for points of interest.
+All you need to listen out for is the stop number.
+As it’s overground you easily navigate and see where you at.
 The Myki card is a reusable card for trains, trams and buses.
 There’s even free trams in the city called the city tram, great for tourists and city workers needing to get around.
 With commentary on board to guide through the city.

 A must have for any traveller the free Citymapper and Moovit app, lucky for me it had Melbourne as one of the cities.
 With a live countdown to trams, trains, buses, and the get me there function made it an ease.